KohlbacherLab/dnpm-dip-deployment/README.md

 TODO Overview Diagrams

-## Installation
+## Set-up

 ### Docker Compose

-A template `docker-compose.yml` is available [here](https://github.com/KohlbacherLab/dnpm-dip-deployment/blob/master/docker-compose.yml)
+A template [`docker-compose.yml`](https://github.com/KohlbacherLab/dnpm-dip-deployment/blob/master/docker-compose.yml) is available.

 Basic configuration occurs via environment variables, for most of which default values are pre-defined.
 The only mandatory variable that MUST be set in file `.env` (see also [here](https://docs.docker.com/compose/environment-variables/set-environment-variables/)) is your DNPM Site (see [here](https://ibmi-ut.atlassian.net/wiki/spaces/DAM/pages/2613900/DNPM+DIP+-+Broker-Verbindungen) for the overview list of Site IDs and names):